jatanjay/CorpusGenius/README.md

 3. ### "artist_name"_lyrics.csv :

-   CSV file thus generated will contain lryics by each song in fashion:
+   CSV file thus generated will contain lyrics by each song in fashion:

    ```
    song title                                        lyrics